Control effectiveness testing, KRI tracking and real-time dashboards for your ICS

 Expert Tip

 Modern ICS monitoring concepts should combine classic manual testing with data analytics approaches.
-Our experience shows that continuous monitoring with automated controls and real-time dashboards can reduce manual testing effort by up to 40%, while significantly increasing risk transparency.
-The key lies in an intelligent combination of sample-based tests, continuous monitoring of risk indicators, and in-depth periodic effectiveness testing.
+Our experience shows that continuous monitoring with automated control tests and real-time dashboards can reduce manual testing effort by up to 40%, while significantly increasing risk transparency.
+The key lies in an intelligent combination of sample-based tests, continuous KRI monitoring and in-depth periodic effectiveness testing — supported by data analytics and artificial intelligence.

 ADVISORI in Numbers